dabear/LibreTransmitter/build.md

 ```

 * Add Glucose algorithm (GetGlucoseFromRaw.swift)
-  * First Download GetGlucoseFromRaw.swift from where ever you want (don't ask, out of scope for this guide) and place it into the Downloads folder on your mac
+  * First Download GetGlucoseFromRaw.swift from this external repo and put it in the Download folder on your mac: https://raw.githubusercontent.com/gui-dos/DiaBLE/main/Reversing/GlucoseFromRaw.swift
   * Add GetGlucoseFromRaw.swift into project.
 For example:
 ```
 cd ~/Downloads